jfield24/web-scraping-challenge/README.md

 ---

-## Necessary Steps to Run all the Project
+## Steps needed to run all of the project

 1. Install or have installed these libraries in your Git Environment:
         -   pandas